 Access, interpretation, and education - educating and promoting open space protection.

-In the 2018 and 2021 grant rounds, applicants were invited to submit proposals for projects up to $50,000.
-For information on the previous grant round, refer to the 2021 Grantmaking Program request for proposals.
+In the previous grant rounds, applicants were invited to submit proposals for projects up to $50,000.
+For information on the 2023 grant round, refer to the 2023 Grantmaking Program request for proposals.

-Grants Program staff are committed to soliciting proposals from a diverse range of community-based and other nonprofit organizations, K-12 schools, academic institutions, public agencies, and encourages first-time applicants or organizations that represent underserved communities to apply.
+Grants Program staff are committed to soliciting proposals from a diverse range of community-based and other nonprofit organizations, K-12 schools, academic institutions, and public agencies, and encourage first-time applicants or organizations that represent underserved communities to apply.

 Stay informed!